-6.1 The Customer shall pay the Charges and the Expenses in accordance with this clause 5 and any other applicable payment terms or conditions set out in the Contract.
+6.1 The Customer shall pay the Charges and the Expenses (if any) in accordance with this clause 6 and any other applicable payment terms or conditions set out in the Contract.

-6.2 Safecall may adjust the Charges by giving the Customer not less than ninety (90) days' prior written notice to take effect on the next anniversary of the Service Commencement Date.
+6.2 Safecall may adjust the Charges by giving the Customer not less than three (3) months’ prior written notice to take effect on the next Contract Period after expiry of the written notice.

-6.3 Unless expressly stated in the Order Form that the Charges are fixed for any particular duration, the Charges in respect of any particular Service shall automatically increase with effect from each anniversary of the Service Commencement Date by the same amount as the Consumer Prices Index (all items), as published by the Office for National Statistics in the UK, increased over the same period prior to the date the increase is to take effect (or if it ceases to exist the closest replacement index).
+6.3 Notwithstanding clause 6.2, unless expressly stated in the Order Form that the Charges are fixed for a period exceeding one (1) year, the Charges in respect of any particular Service shall automatically increase with effect from the end of each Contract Year by the same amount as the Consumer Prices Index (all items), as published by the Office for National Statistics in the UK, increased over the same period prior to the date the increase is to take effect (or if it ceases to exist the closest replacement index).

-6.5 Safecall shall invoice the Customer for the Charges at the frequencies specified in the Service Specific Terms.
-Expenses shall be invoiced monthly in arrears.
+6.6 Safecall shall invoice the Customer for the Charges at the frequencies specified in the Order Form, if applicable.
+Any Expenses shall be invoiced monthly in arrears.

 6.7 All sums payable by the Customer shall be exclusive of Tax.
-The Customer shall pay all Tax properly chargeable on those sums, if Safecall has delivered a correct Tax invoice.
+The Customer shall pay all Tax properly chargeable on those sums on receipt of a valid Tax invoice from Safecall.